 Serve with white rice and steamed broccoli…Enjoy!

-4 tablespoons hoisin sauce (best brands are Kikkoman or Lee Kum Kee)
+- 4 tablespoons hoisin sauce, best quality such as Kikkoman or Lee Kum Kee

-2. Place cashews on a baking sheet in a single layer.
-Toast in oven until fragrant, about 5 minutes.
-They will crisp up as they cool.
+- Place the cashews on a baking sheet in a single layer.
+Toast in the oven until fragrant, about 5 minutes.
+(They will crisp up as they cool.)

-3. Place chicken pieces in large bowl.
+- Place the chicken pieces in a large bowl.
 Sprinkle with salt and pepper and toss to coat evenly.

-4. In a large nonstick skillet, heat 1 tablespoon of the vegetable oil over high heat until very hot.
-Add half** the chicken to the skillet and stir-fry (stir as you cook) until lightly browned but not cooked through, about 3 minutes.
+- In a large nonstick skillet, heat 1 tablespoon of the vegetable oil over high heat until very hot.
+Add half of the chicken to the skillet and stir-fry (stir as you cook) until lightly browned but not cooked through, about 3 minutes.
 Transfer to a plate.